Best Dog Food For Yorkies

 • Age: Yorkies have different energy levels at different stages of life.
 Puppies are the fastest and most active in comparison to adult and senior Yorkies.
 Thus, feed these dogs with food that does not supply unnecessary calories.

 • Health Status: There are many brands that manufacture food for healthy pets.
 However, not all those foods are suitable for overweight dogs suffering from food allergies.
-Thus, if your pet has any health condition, buy only foods that cater to the special requirement of the dog.
+Thus, if your pet has any health condition, buy only foods that cater to the special requirements of the dog.

 Nutritional Requirements